 Lesson 5.

-Generalization of knowledge of the topic “Acquired forms of behavior.
+Generalization of knowledge on the topic “Acquired forms of behavior.
 Conditioned reflex"

-Equipment: tables, diagrams and figures illustrating acquired forms of behavior, mechanisms for the development of conditioned reflexes.
+Equipment: tables, diagrams and drawings illustrating acquired forms of behavior, mechanisms for the development of conditioned reflexes.

 DURING THE CLASSES

-1. An advantage of learning-driven behavior is that it:
+1. The advantage of behavior formed as a result of learning is that it:

-b) it is carried out in the same way every time;
+b) is carried out the same way every time;

 e) does not occupy a place in the genetic program of the organism.

-2. Two dogs were taken for experiments on the study of conditioned reflexes.
-One of them was given a large amount of water to drink.
-Then research began.
-Initially, conditioned reflexes were carried out normally in both dogs.
-But after a while the conditioned reflexes disappeared in the dog drinking water.
-There were no accidental external influences.
+2. For experiments on studying conditioned reflexes, two dogs were taken.
+One of them was given a drink a large number of water.
+Then the research began.
+At first, conditioned reflexes were carried out normally in both dogs.
+But after some time, the conditioned reflexes disappeared in the dog that drank water.
+There were no random external influences.
 What is the reason for the inhibition of conditioned reflexes?

-3. As you know, a conditioned reflex can be developed to the action of practically any indifferent stimulus.
-One dog in I.P.
-Pavlova did not manage to develop a conditioned reflex to the gurgling of water.
+3. As is known, a conditioned reflex can be developed to the action of almost any indifferent stimulus.
+One dog in the laboratory of I.P.
+Pavlov never managed to develop a conditioned reflex to the gurgling of water.
 Try to explain the lack of results in this case.

 4. It is known that the strength (biological significance) of the conditioned stimulus should not exceed the strength of the unconditioned stimulus.
 Otherwise, the conditioned reflex cannot be developed.
-Therefore, it is very difficult to develop, for example, a conditioned food reflex to pain stimulation (current action).
+Therefore, it is very difficult to develop, for example, a conditioned food reflex to painful stimulation (electric current).
 However, in the laboratory of I.P.
-Pavlova, in the famous experiments of Erofeeva, it was possible to develop such a conditioned reflex.
-Under the action of a current (conditioned stimulus), the dog was salivating, it licked its lips and wagged its tail.
-How did you manage to achieve this?
+In Pavlov’s famous experiments, Erofeeva managed to develop such a conditioned reflex.
+When exposed to a current (conditioned stimulus), the dog salivated, it licked its lips and wagged its tail.
+How did you achieve this?

-5. During one of the concerts, the listener suddenly developed pains in the region of the heart.
-Moreover, the beginning of the pains coincided with the performance of one of Chopin's nocturnes.
-Since then, whenever a man heard this music, his heart ached.
+5. During one of the concerts, a listener suddenly began to experience pain in the heart area.
+Moreover, the onset of pain coincided with the performance of one of Chopin’s nocturnes.
+Since then, every time the man heard this music, his heart ached.
 Explain this pattern.

-1. Learning and its methods (addiction, trial and error).
+1. Learning and its methods (habituation, trial and error).

 2. Imprinting and its characteristics.